Thanks to the Foundation that bears their names, if Thisbe and Noah had been born today, they would live healthy, active lives.

 Zoo Membership Grants

 To ensure that even more children within our mission can enjoy the all-inclusive play at Promise Park, we give away 100 Zoo Membership Grants each year to families who have children with neurological disabilities.
-The Zoo Membership Grant application is now closed for 2022.
-Please check back in early 2023 to apply.
+The Zoo Membership Grant application is now open for 2023.
+Please click the button below to inquire.

 Family Conference Grants